 Master’s programs admission requirements

 Admission criteria are determined on the basis of an academic examination of the applicants by individual universities and university colleges.
 Applicants for Master’s programs would usually have earned an undergraduate/degree Bachelor’s or equivalent for a period of at least 3 years.
 The degree must include courses with a minimum period of 1 1/2 years of full-time studies in a topic which is relevant to that of the programme to be applied for.

 In some cases, in Norway, the first and occasionally, second) year of study at a foreign institution of higher education may not be regarded as higher education.

 How to Apply and Deadlines

-In order to avoid being misled on how to apply on time or obtain the necessary application forms and information about the application deadlines you will have to contact each university or university college.
+You may need to contact and university or university college to avoid being fooled as to how to apply on time or obtain the correct application forms and information about the application deadlines.

-Also, as generally known, the application deadline for foreign students is usually between December 1 to March 15 for courses starting the following autumn (August).
-Please note that some institutions have separate “pre-qualification” deadlines that are earlier than this.
+Also, as commonly known, for courses beginning the following autumn (August), the application deadline for international students is normally from December 1 and March 15.
+Please notice that some organizations have separate deadlines for “pre-qualification” that are older than this.